-Open a report in Editing View.
+Open a report in Reading View or Editing View.
 This example uses the "New Stores" page of the Retail Analysis sample.
 This page is displayed using the Fit to Page setting.
 In this case, Fit to Page displays the report page without scrollbars, but some of the detail and titles are too small to read.

 Make sure that no visualizations are selected on the canvas.
 Select View and review the display options.

 Let's see how the page looks using the Actual size setting.

 Not great, the dashboard now has double scrollbars.

 Looks better, we now have scrollbars but it's easier to read the detail.

 All Power BI reports default to Fit to page view.
 But what if you want this report page to always open in Actual size view?

 On the New stores page of the report, switch back to Actual size view.

 Save the report with a different name by selecting File > Save as.
 You now have 2 copies of this report; in the original report, New stores will continue to open in the default view but in the new report it will open in Actual size view.
 Let's go see.